Just five answers to five quick questions!

 Thinking about doing a PhD?
 Find out more about what it’s like as a PhD Student at JIC.
 Already a PhD?
 Learn more about your peers research.

-Today we have second year student Lauren Grubb talking about her PhD experience!
+Today we have third year student Danny Ward talking about his PhD experience!

 1. Who are you?